N34903CESSNA 177B2024-06-12 NTSB Accident Report

 Analysis

-On June 12, 2024, about 1006 Pacific daylight time, a Cessna 177B, N34903, was destroyed when it was involved in an accident near Elk River, Idaho.
-The pilot was fatally injured, and the two passengers were seriously injured.
+HISTORY OF FLIGHTOn June 12, 2024, about 1006 Pacific daylight time, a Cessna 177B airplane, N34903, was destroyed when it was involved in an accident near Elk River, Idaho.
+The pilot was fatally injured, and the two passengers (one pilot-rated) were seriously injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-According to preliminary ADS-B data, the airplane departed Felts Field Airport (SFF), Spokane, Washington and flew southeast toward Elk River Airport (ID85), Elk River, Idaho.
-As the airplane approached ID85, it overflew the community of Elk River, south of the approach end of runway 17, then made a turn to the northwest.
-The flight track data ended about 1 mile north of ID85.
+According to official FAA ADS-B flight track data, the airplane departed Felts Field Airport (SFF), Spokane, Washington, and flew southeast toward Elk River Airport (ID85), Elk River, Idaho.
+As the airplane approached ID85, it overflew the community of Elk River, located south of the approach end of runway 17, then the flight track data showed a turn to the northwest and ended about one mile north of ID85.

 Data Source